antopolskiy/antopolskiy.github.io/content/post/gpt3_3.md

  'usage': {'prompt_tokens': 1, 'completion_tokens': 10, 'total_tokens': 11}}
 ```

-[^err]: If it didn't work, let me know in the comments, I can help you troubleshoot the issue.
+[^err]: If it didn't work, let me know in the comments, and I can help you troubleshoot the issue.

 Let's see what we've got here.
 The important bit is `response["choices"][0]["text"]`, which in my case equals to `'_split(X, y, test_size'`[^py].
 This is our completion.
 It is what we saw highlighted green in the GPT-3 GUI.

 [^py]: Which is ironically also seems to be a bit of Python code, completely by accident.
 Yours can be different, because no one guarantees that GPT-3 is exactly the same at the time you are using it.

+# Getting the completion for a real prompt
 Now we can obtain the completion for our real task:

 ```python